Go green canva

 • Preparation of mini analyses – directions for implementation of amendments of legislation.

-• Organization and holding of (four) regional workshops.
+• Organization and implementation of four regional workshops.

-• Collecting data through ESPP for establishing of indicators for follow up risks in public procurements (red flags).
+• Collecting data through the Electronic System for Public Procurement (ESPP) for establishing indicators for follow-up risks in public procurements (red flags).

 ozs-logo